 With the people-pleasing temperament of the Retriever and the intelligence and light shedding of a Poodle, Doodles have become immensely popular family pets and companion animals.

 A Goldendoodle is a cross between a Golden Retriever and a Poodle.
 A Labradoodle is a cross between a Labrador Retriever and a Poodle.
-These hybrids were first introduced in the 1990s.
-In terms of light shedding, hypoallergenic benefits, care, appearance and personality, there is no significant difference between Goldendoodles and Labradoodles.
+A Doubledoodle is a cross between a Goldendoodle and a Labradoodle!
+These hybrids were first introduced several decades ago.
+In terms of light shedding, hypoallergenic benefits, care, appearance and personality, Goldendoodles, Labradoodles and Doubledoodles are very similar.

-Doodles are affectionate dogs with a playful, easy-going temperament.
-They are extremely intelligent and trainable.
+Doodles are affectionate dogs with a playful, easy-going personality.
+They are intelligent and trainable.
 Doodles are highly social and tend to get along with everyone.
 They make great family pets.
 They are good with children, and— if introduced properly—with other pets.

 The Doodle’s hybrid nature provides great genetic variability, not only in coat type and color, but also in personality.
 Some individuals exhibit more of their Retriever ancestry, and others more of the Poodle.